-ΝA ME: DATE:
+NAME: DATE:

-DE PARTMENT:
+DEPARTMENT:

-OF FICIAL TITLE: FUNCTIONAL TITLE:
+OFFICIAL TITLE: FUNCTIONAL TITLE:

-IM MEDIATE SUPERVISOF 3: TITLE:
+IMMEDIATE SUPERVISOR: TITLE:

-I. BASIC KNOWLEDGE - qualifications of the incur Minimum Education Requisition of position.) uirements for position: (D Oo not describe the
+I. BASIC KNOWLEDGE - Minimum Education Requirements for position: (Do not describe the qualifications of the incumbent of position.)

 Minimum Number of Years Degree Course or Specialization

 College

 Graduate School

 Other (certification; licensure; etc.)

-What specialized courses or technical knowledge in addition to above is desir rable?
+What specialized courses or technical knowledge in addition to above is desirable?

 II.
-EXPERIENCE - Minimu effectively with specified m length of time required a education or training? at time of hire to perform duties of position
+EXPERIENCE - Minimum length of time required at time of hire to perform duties of position effectively with specified education or training?

-under 1 year 1 to 3 year s
+under 1 year

+1 to 3 years

 over 3 to 5 years over 5 to 7 years

-over 7 to 10 years over 10 ye ars
+over 7 to 10 years over 10 years

 III.
-JUDGMENT AND INITIATIVE - Includes relative level of intellectual demand inherent in the position; responsibility for formulating independent decisions; problem solving; prioritization; original thinking; analytical evaluation; application of specialized expertise or advanced knowledge in a field; conceptual development of techniques, procedures, and policies; and participation in long- and short-range plans.
-Describe those duties which involve the greatest demand on intellectual skills (as outlined in paragraph above): IV.
-INDEPENDENT ACTION - The degree of independence exercised in performing assigned duties; exposure to or freedom from supervision or scope of delegated authority.
-A. In what areas does the position allow for independent action and decision-making?
+JUDGMENT AND INITIATIVE - Includes relative level of intellectual demand inherent in the position; responsibility for formulating independent decisions; problem solving; prioritization; original thinking; analytical evaluation; application of specialized expertise or advanced knowledge in a field; conceptual development of techniques, procedures, and policies; and participation in long- and shortrange plans.

+Describe those duties which involve the greatest demand on intellectual skills (as outlined in paragraph above):

+- IV.
+INDEPENDENT ACTION The degree of independence exercised in performing assigned duties; exposure to or freedom from supervision or scope of delegated authority. - A. In what areas does the position allow for independent action and decision-making?

 B. In what kinds of situations would the incumbent refer an issue to a supervisor?
 Within what constraints does the incumbent act?

-C. Briefly describe the scope of responsibility and authority for the following: Reports and records: (creating and/or approving)
+C. Briefly describe the scope of responsibility and authority for the following:

+Reports and records: (creating and/or approving)